GuangTianLi/configalchemy/README.rst

-The Settings and Configuration on ideal practices for app development.
+The Settings and Configuration on ideal practices for app development and package building.

 * Free software: MIT license